 Many anglers associate California halibut fishing with drifting or slow-trolling over mud and sand flats.
 Yet some of the most consistent fishing takes place adjacent to structure such as wrecks, outcroppings, jetties, breakwaters and artificial reefs.
 In my early years of fishing, we’d hook one or two halibut while fishing rocky areas and wrecks for calico bass or rockfish, and the fish we caught were often hefty 20- to 30-pounders.
 Then it dawned on me that California halibut like structure as much as bass and rockfish.

 Depth seems irrelevant, as I have caught halibut on structure in 20- to 200-foot depths.
 One constant is the manner in which these fish orient to structure.
 California halibut look for horizontal surfaces, usually the seabed next to the structure.
 However, I have also caught halibut off the decks of wrecks as well as on low-relief rock slabs.
+Check out these other halibut fishing tips that might help you land more fish:

 Work the Edges